-The plants obtained the preliminary and construction licenses.
-The preliminary licenses were issued by the Mato Grosso and Mato Grosso do Sul environmental agencies, SEMA - Secretaria Estadual do Meio Ambiente do Mato Grosso and IMAP - Secretaria de Estado de Meio Ambiente e Recursos Hídricos do Estado de Mato Grosso do Sul.
+The plant obtained the preliminary and construction licenses.
+The preliminary licenses were issued by the Mato Grosso do Sul environmental agencies, IMAP - Secretaria de Estado de Meio Ambiente e Recursos Hídricos do Estado de Mato Grosso do Sul.
 The project has also been reviewed under "IFC's Environmental & Social Guidelines and Safeguards Policies" (1998) and the "World Commission on Dams Guidelines for Good Practice" (2000).
 The results of this assessment were summarized in the PDD.

-In order to implement measures to mitigate adverse impacts identified in the Environmental Impact Assessment, project sponsors prepared Environmental Control Plans and Basic Environmental Project which were approved by SEMA and IMAP.
-These plans include actions for flora and fauna studies, environmental education, water resources monitoring, restoration of degraded areas, social communication and others.
+In order to implement measures to mitigate adverse impacts identified in the Environmental Impact Assessment, project sponsors prepared Environmental Control Plans and Basic Environmental Project which were approved by IMAP.
+This plan includes actions for flora and fauna studies, environmental education, water resources monitoring, restoration of degraded areas, social communication and others.

-Regarding social and economic impacts, small hydropower run-of-river plants provide local distributed generation, in contrast with the business as usual large hydropower and natural gas fired plants.
-These small hydropower projects provide site specific reliability, transmission and distribution benefits.
+Regarding social and economic impacts, small hydropower plant with reservoir provide local distributed generation, in contrast with the business as usual large hydropower and natural gas fired plants.
+This small hydropower project provides site specific reliability, transmission and distribution benefits.